jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 ### 82 Dismissal from service and reduction in rank
 (1) Subject to the provisions of this Part, every officer sentenced by the Court Martial to imprisonment shall be deemed to be dismissed from His Majesty’s Service.
-(2) Where a rating, soldier, or airman is sentenced by the Court Martial to imprisonment, he may also be sentenced to be dismissed from His Majesty’s Service.
+(2) Where a rating, soldier, or aviator is sentenced by the Court Martial to imprisonment, he may also be sentenced to be dismissed from His Majesty’s Service.
 (3) Where a non-commissioned officer is sentenced by the Court Martial to imprisonment or detention (whether or not such sentence includes dismissal from His Majesty’s Service), he shall be deemed to be reduced to the lowest rank to which he can be reduced, being such rank as may be prescribed.
 (4)
 (5) If a member of the Armed Forces is sentenced to dismissal from His Majesty’s Service and also to imprisonment or detention, or is dismissed from His Majesty’s Service by virtue of subsection (1), the dismissal shall not take effect until he has served the term of imprisonment or detention and any further sentence of imprisonment or detention imposed in accordance with subsection (1) or subsection (4) of section 178.